 Discover Hardwick park

 Enjoy a stroll around Hardwick's beautiful parkland this time of year, with bare branches on the trees, the views across Derbyshire are picture perfect.

-Even though the trees start to shed their leaves and countdown to winter, there is still work to do in the woodlands, so the Ranger team will be hard at work managing our extensive woodlands with conservation work such as thinning, removing unwanted species and replanting with native specimens, enabling our woodlands to sustain and host countless birds and animals.
+Winter is a good time to get woodland work done as it causes least distrubance to wildife.
+The ranger team will be hard at work managing our extensive woodlands with conservation work such as thinning, removing unwanted species and replanting with native specimens, enabling our woodlands to sustain and host countless birds and animals.

 Hardwick estate, which surrounds the magnificent Hall, covers around 2,500 acres of stunning parkland, woodland, wetland and farmland.
 Hardwick is also a working farm, see if you can spot the rare-breed Longhorn cattle and sheep in the park.
 Many layers of history make the beautiful park a fascinating place to visit.
 Visit the historic and newly restored Duck Decoy and Ice House, both of which helped to supply the Hall in times gone by.

 There are plenty of walks on the Hardwick estate for all ages and walking abilities to enjoy.
 Download or pick up a park map from our Visitor Centre and head out and enjoy.